Is there a connection between hair washing and hair loss?

 Does washing your hair cause hair loss?

-If you're experiencing hair loss and noticing that it happens mostly when you're in the shower washing your hair, it might tempt you to reduce the amount you engage in this activity.
+If you're experiencing hair loss and notice that it happens mostly when you're in the shower washing your hair, it might tempt you to reduce the amount you engage in this activity.

 But, rest assured that in general, washing your hair doesn't actively cause hair loss, even though this might be the time that you notice shedding hair.